curveball/controller/README.md

 Curveball Controller
 =====================

-This package provides a very simple controller pattern for curveballjs applications.
+This package provides a simple controller pattern for curveballjs applications.

-It's usage is entrirely optional, and it's meant to implement exactly one design pattern.
+It's usage in the Curveball framework is entrirely optional, but it makes designing resource-oriented API's easier.

+Basic features

+* Handles all methods for a single route in an application.
+* Implements the `OPTIONS` method and returns all supported HTTP methods in an `Allow` header.
+* Automatically throws a `405 Method Not Allowed` for unsupported methods.
+* Support for negotiating the `Accept` header.

 Installation
 ------------